Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Motion Tracking via Residual Policy

 \subsection{Observation and Action Space}

-At timestep $t$, the policy (actor) takes as input a noisy robot's state observation denoted as ${}^{\text{state}}\mathbf{o}_t \in \mathbb{R}^{42}$, which includes the base orientation (represented as a gravity vector in the base frame), angular velocity, joint angles, and previous joint commands of the robot, along with the reference base height, orientation, linear velocity, angular velocity, joint positions, joint velocities and foot heights denoted as ${}^{\text{ref}}\mathbf{o}_t \in \mathbb{R}^{26}$.
-The base velocity components are expressed in the base frame.
+At timestep $t$, the policy (actor) receives three sets of inputs: the first one is a noisy observation of robot's state ${}^{\text{state}}\mathbf{o}_t \in \mathbb{R}^{42}$, which includes the gravity vector, angular velocity, joint angles, joint speeds, and previous joint commands; the second one is a reference observation ${}^{\text{ref}}\mathbf{o}_t \in \mathbb{R}^{26}$, which provides the target height, gravity vector, linear and angular velocities, joint angles, and foot heights.
+All velocity and gravity vectors are expressed in the base frame.
 The full observation vector is formed as a stack of the state and reference motion observation with their history, with the history length $H=4$.
 Additionally, the latent vector $\mathbf{z}_t \in \mathbb{R}^{18}$ from the motion synthesis module is included:

 As animal motions involve frequent flying phases and irregular stepping patterns, estimating the robot's base height and linear velocity becomes challenging.
 Therefore, we chose to exclude these components from the observation.